If you had to guess, how many social media platforms do you think exist right now?

 But if a company gained 200 followers over the course of a month and they started with 1.6 million followers, their Instagram growth likely needs some attention (that's a follower growth rate of only 0.01%).

-Fortunately, this is an insanely easy KPI to add into your monthly reports.
+Fortunately, this is an insanely easy KPI to add to your monthly reports.
 With a software like Metrics Watch, for example, you get the growth (or decrease) plus the percentage in a clear, presentable way:

 3. Engagement Rate and Engagement on Reach